Beauty of Loulan: Exhibition

-The mummy is wrapped in a wool cloth, cowhide leather, and linen.
-She is wearing leather shoes.
-There were several items made out of clay and some grain found nearby.

-Unlike Egyptian mummies, which were preserved on purpose, the Loulan Beauty and other Tarim mummies were preserved unintentionally.
-The Loulan Beauty was buried near a salt lake in the desert, where the arid and dry conditions preserved even the finer details of her face, such as her eyelashes.

-The woman is estimated to have been in her 40s at the time of her death.

-On examination by researchers, her shoes and clothing had been worn out and fixed repeatedly.
-Her hair was infested with lice.
-She had inhaled a great amount of sand, dust, and charcoal and she may have died of lung problems.
-She lived around 1800 BC.

 Significance

 Collectively, the Tarim mummies are evidence of settlement in East Asia by people with European genetic markers far earlier than previously believed.
 In his 2007 paper on the mummies, Jin Li, a scientist at Fudan University also claimed to find evidence of South and East Asian genetic markers among the set, although Victor H. Mair disputes this finding.
-Elizabeth Wayland Barber examined the cloth fabrics preserved with the mummies and argued that they show ties to the Caucasus and even Scotland.
+Elizabeth Barber examined the cloth fabrics preserved with the mummies and argued that they show ties to the Caucasus and even Scotland.